DAI-Lab/syndi/docs/api_reference/index.rst

 API Reference
 =============

-In this section you will find a detailed specification of all the public functions and classes in Syndi-Benchmark.
+In this section you will find a detailed specification of all the public functions and classes in syndi.

 .. toctree::
    :maxdepth: 2